AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

   * All team members need to communicate task progress regularly, try to finish the assigned tasks on time based on the deadline set in the milestone.

 - Responsibilities of the Mechanism engineers to the project
-  * Finish the conceptual design based on the research.
+  * Finish the conceptual design based on research conducted.
   * Use CAD software to draw the schematic diagrams of the designed mobile rendering process.
   * Use finite-element-analysis tool (COMSOL Multiphysics) to simulate the machine-working-process and ensure the mobile plant can process insects into meals and oils that meet regulatory requirements.

 - Responsibilities of the research and repository manager to the project
   * Do the required technical research about the rendering process.
-  * Do financial research about the whole designed rendering process and obtain the budget of both prototype.
+  * Do financial research about the whole designed rendering process and obtain the budget of the final proposed prototype.
   * Manage the repository and upload all the files and documents related to the project.

  - Responsibilities of administrator to the project
-   * Set amd lead weekly regular group meetings.
+   * Set and lead weekly regular group meetings.
    * Maintain contacts with clients and arrange regularly meeting between the project team and clients.
    * Document key points in each meetings and upload documentation to repository.
    * Ensure all the project goals and milestones are achieved and not behind schedule.

 ### 2.2.
 Project Client

 Our client is [Goterra Pty Ltd](https://www.goterra.com.au).
 The company is a organic waste management company.
-They believe that make a difference means doing things differently.
-Different with other organic waste processing technologies, Goterra farms insects, especially, Black Soldier Fly, Hermetia Illucens (BSF) to consume organic waste and Throughout the course of our process we harvest our larvae and frass to turn them into valuable agricultural commodities.
-The client team members are involved in this mobile insect processing plant design project are outlined in the table below.
+They believe that in order to make a difference, things need to be done differently.
+Different from other organic waste processing technologies, Goterra farms insects, especially the Black Soldier Fly, Hermetia Illucens (BSF) to consume organic waste and throughout the course of our process, harvest larvae and frass to turn them into valuable agricultural commodities.
+The client team members that are involved in this mobile insect processing plant design project are outlined in the table below.

 | Name           | Role                  | Contact                   | Key interaction with the Project                           |
 | :------------: |:-------------:        | :-----:                   | ------                                                 |